 Plus, due to Brexit, even more, international banks and companies are moving their headquarters to Frankfurt.
 Thus, Frankfurt will be the center of attention in the following years to come… We gathered a list of the best things to do in Frankfurt am Main to help you visit the city.

-We decided to go to Frankfurt because we really wanted to visit Frankfurt’s Christmas Market, making it a great opportunity to get to know the city.
+We decided to go to Frankfurt in winter because we really wanted to visit Frankfurt’s Christmas Market, making it an excellent opportunity to get to know the city.
 Surprisingly, Frankfurt is a very pleasant city with a certain charm.
-It is located on the border of river Main, thus its name, and like many other European homologous the river has an important influence on the city and on several Points of interest of Frankfurt.
+It is located on the banks of the Main River, thus its full name.

 Things to do in Frankfurt am Main